What is paragliding?

 We launch from hills and either ridge soar or find areas of warm rising air (thermals) and climb to cloudbase.
 While you are learning it is unusual for you to gather the skills required to start soaring in less than eight days.
 Once you have qualified as Club Pilot and gained a little additional experience, you may wish to start to launch by aerotow, where you are towed into the air by a microlight.
 This is rapidly becoming the most popular launch method.

 What is the difference between hang gliding and paragliding?

-Paragliders are far easier to master than hang gliders.
-They are somewhat slower, thus both launch and landing speeds are slower and they do not require active piloting to keep them in level flight.
+Paragliders are far less physical to master than hang gliders.
+They are somewhat slower, thus both launch and landing speeds are slower and they do not require such active piloting to keep them in level flight.

 The sink rates, that is the speed at which they descend through the air, are similar for both types of aircraft, however, the hang glider is significantly faster.
 Therefore the glide angle of the paraglider is not as good as that of the hang glider.

 Hang gliders last longer: a hang glider can easily last more than twenty years, a paraglider will rarely last longer than 1000 hours flying time.

 A poor landing in a paraglider rarely results in injury or glider damage.
 A poor landing in a hang glider will often break the uprights or worse.